-If we receive a proposal that matches the Tribe's usual request, we propose to approve those 2016-17 special migratory bird hunting regulations.
+We propose to approve those 2019-20 special migratory bird hunting regulations.

-(i) Leech Lake Band of Ojibwe, Cass Lake, Minnesota (Tribal Members Only)
+(h) Leech Lake Band of Ojibwe, Cass Lake, Minnesota (Tribal Members Only)

 The Leech Lake Band of Ojibwe is a federally recognized Tribe located in Cass Lake, Minnesota.
 The reservation employs conservation officers to enforce conservation regulations.
 The Service and the Tribe have cooperatively established migratory bird hunting regulations since 2000.